 Stay with Us Lord

-Pope John Paul II’s "Amazement" at the Eucharist
+Pope John Paul IIs "Amazement" at the Eucharist

 "Stay with us, Lord, for it is almost evening" (Luke 24:29).
 This was the insistent invitation that the two disciples journeying to Emmaus on the evening of the day of the resurrection addressed to the Wayfarer who had accompanied them on their journey.
 Weighed down with sadness, they never imagined that this stranger was none other than their Master, risen from the dead.
 Yet they felt their hearts burning within them as he spoke to them and "explained" the Scriptures.
 The light of the Word unlocked the hardness of their hearts and "opened their eyes" (24:31).
 Amid the shadows of the passing day and the darkness that clouded their spirit, the Wayfarer brought a ray of light which rekindled their hope and led their hearts to yearn for the fullness of light.

-“Stay with us,” they pleaded.
+"Stay with us," they pleaded.
 And he agreed.
-Soon afterwards, Jesus’ face would disappear, yet the Master would “stay” with them, hidden in the “breaking of the bread” which had opened their eyes to recognize him.
+Soon afterwards, Jesus' face would disappear, yet the Master would "stay" with them, hidden...

-Access all articles, daily meditations and readings, as well as special resources, by becoming a subscriber.
+Access all Mass readings, Order of Mass, daily meditations and articles, as well as special resources, by becoming a subscriber.
 View subscription options.

 Special Offer: Two week free web-only trial subscription.
 Sign up now.